thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             scale_equivariance);
 </script>

 This property translates to higher dimensions as well.
-If two chunks of space are equal in volume before a matrix-vector multiplication, they are also equal in volume after said multiplication:
+If two chunks of space are equal before a matrix-vector multiplication, they are also equal after said multiplication:

 <center class='js'>